Home/Blog/Well-Being/Home Remedies/How to Increase Hemoglobin Level at Home?

 Also Read: Iron deficiency Anaemia

-How to increase hemoglobin count at home?
+How to increase hemoglobin level at home?

-1) Increase hemoglobin by eating iron rich food:
+1) Increase hemoglobin by eating iron rich food

 Eating iron rich food is beneficial for those who have low haemoglobin levels.
 Iron rich foods accelerate the production of haemoglobin which in turn increases red blood cell production.

-Some iron rich foods readily available at home are:
+Some iron rich foods readily available at home are

 Just munching on iron-rich food or taking iron supplements does not facilitate iron absorption into the blood.
 Try consuming vitamin C rich food along with iron rich food.
 Iron absorption is improved by vitamin C. Some studies suggest that Vitamin C contains ascorbic acid that makes it easier for the body to absorb iron by combining it with ferric iron to form a chelate at acidic pH in the stomach.
 However, this chelate is soluble at the alkaline pH of the duodenum.
 So squeeze some fresh lemon over your salad iron rich foods to increase absorption.

-Some natural sources of high vitamin C include:
+Some natural sources of high vitamin C include

 • Citrus fruits like oranges, lime